OCA/odoorpc/doc/source/tuto_report.rst

 Download reports
 ****************

-Another nice functionnality is the reports generation with the :attr:`report <odoorpc.ODOO.report>` property.
+Another nice feature is the reports generation with the :attr:`report <odoorpc.ODOO.report>` property.
 The :func:`list <odoorpc.report.Report.list>` method allows you to list all reports available on your `Odoo` server (classified by models), while the